 "We shall not cease from exploration And the end of all our exploring Will be to arrive where we started And know the place for the first time."

 So let us all continue to bring greater public awareness to Reich's legacy so that others, too, may know this place for the first time.
-Thank you.
+Thank you for coming and thank you for listening.